Last updated November 27, 2019

 AutoDMG allows you to quickly and easily convert a macOS installer downloaded from the Mac App Store into a deployable system image.
 Amongst other things, it can be particularly useful for creating system images that can then be used with Vfuse to generate a VM image.

 Managing macOS software updates for entire deployments can be a cumbersome task.
 Mac admins have traditionally had limited options for handling them.
 For example, it may not always be desirable to update all machines to the most recent OS version available in the App Store.
 Additionally, many devices downloading OS updates simultaneously can put a lot of stress on an individual network.
-Reposado allows you to download Apple Software Update catalogs and host them on your own server, providing admins with more control over what versions are installed.
+Reposado allows you to download Apple Software Update catalogs and host them on your own server.
+As a result, admins have more control over installed versions.
 These update servers can be hosted locally which is particularly helpful for large deployments to reduce the impact on the connected network.
 It also features a command line tool that lets you create multiple branches of the update catalogs, which is useful for tasks such as testing new releases on a subset of devices.